Lesson Plan for culinary arts high school students love:

 At campusNYC, all of our premier culinary arts high school students love the depth of recipes and the skills of the staff.
 Our program takes place in a professional teaching kitchen with high-end equipment.
 We combine our top-notch culinary instruction with restaurant tours and tastes, guided visits to specialty markets and stores, and event nights designed to show our students the best of NYC.

-Each day we create specific full meals in over 100+ recipes.
+Each day we create specific and delicious full meals with unique recipes.
 This is an amazing and incredible opportunity to create new possibility in the kitchen for the limited number of students we can accept.

 Our students here and at campusLA get formal classroom time in addition to their kitchen time each day.
 This enables our students to learn and get formal training on concepts, skills, and techniques: